angelaribeiro84/BootcampPortfolio/README.md

 &nbsp;

 ## Overview
-This is my  QA Bootcamp Project.
-On this repository are some of the materials related to the Tripleten Brazil QA Bootcamp.
-The materials are organized by sprints and tests were conducted on three different apps: *Urban Routes, Urban Grocery, and Urban Scooter*.
+Welcome to my QA Bootcamp Project repository.
+This project encompasses various materials related to the Tripleten Brazil QA Bootcamp.
+The content is organized by sprints, and testing was performed on three different applications: Urban Routes, Urban Grocery, and Urban Scooter.
+Each sprint introduced new technical skills and knowledge, building on the previous learnings.
-Here are the technical skills that each of these apps added to the knowledge acquired in the previous "sprint".